FAQs

 • How do courts determine who gets custody of children in a divorce?

-Under Texas law, the court is required to make child custody decisions based on what is in the best interest of the child.
-The courts encourage parents to try and come to agreements using mediation first.
-In some cases, a judge may order a custody evaluation to determine the best situation for a child.
-Our divorce lawyers will work with you throughout the entire process.
+In Texas, child custody decisions are based on what the court determines to be in the best interest of the child.
+Courts typically encourage parents to reach agreements through mediation first.
+In some instances, a judge may order a custody evaluation to assess the most suitable situation for the child.
+Our legal team is prepared to support you throughout this entire process.

 • What is joint custody?

-Joint custody allows both parents to make important decisions about their children but does not account for parenting time.
-Usually, one parent will be given physical custody of the children while the other is given visitation rights.
-Divorce lawyers can help you get a satisfactory outcome.
+Joint custody is a legal arrangement that allows both parents to make important decisions regarding their children.
+However, it does not necessarily determine parenting time.
+Typically, one parent is granted physical custody while the other receives visitation rights.
+Our attorneys can assist you in achieving a satisfactory custody arrangement.

 • How is child support determined in a divorce or child support case?